lambdaclass/concrete/ROADMAP.md

    Done when `concrete trace-pipeline --json` can show why a proof obligation, capability fact, diagnostic, or backend artifact changed, and a replay gate marks dependent facts stale when an upstream source/fact hash changes.
+Phase 6C exercises this graph in cache-free shadow mode; Phase 8.5, after the external GO verdict, is the only owner of persistent reuse and scheduling.

 13. Add pass locality and mutation rules.
    Borrow the MLIR lesson: each pass declares what IR level it may inspect, what